andreashandel/MADAcourse/myresources/Notes_ToDo_Thoughts.md

 -   Switch most of the bold text blocks to callouts/divs.
     Add more divs/callout categories as needed.

--   Turn mentions of specific pages on main page into links.

-    -   ✅ done

--   Rename the 'modules' folder to 'content' and adjust links.

-    -   ✅ done

 -   Try to eventually have consistent naming of folders and files: All lowercase, with dashes as separators https://developers.google.com/style/filenames